 Wrdesteda or Ordested, as Domesday calls the village, was given by King Canute to the abbots of St. Benet of Holme, amid the Norfolk Broads.
 These abbots held the manor till the dissolution of the monasteries in 1538.
 During the time of Edward the Confessor the manor was held for the abbots by Robert, an officer of the cross-bow men.
 His son Odo took over the holding on his father’s death and assumed the name of ‘De Worstead’.

-Worstead gives its name to a type of cloth, worsted, woven in the village in the middle ages.
-From the Conquest onwards Flemish weavers migrated to England, but it was not until the reign of Edward II that their cloth came to be known as worsted.
+Worstead gives its name to a type of cloth ‘Worsted’ which was woven in the village in the middle ages.
+From the conquest onwards Flemish weavers migrated to England, but it was not until the reign of Edward II that their cloth came to be known as Worsted.
 Hitherto most of the Norfolk wool had been exported to Flanders whence it was imported in the form of cloth.

 Thus was founded the name of a skilful trade which brought not only wealth and prosperity to England for 600 years but also provided a household word throughout the world.

 William Paston, 1378-1444, wrote to his cousin Robert

 “I pray that you will send me hither two ells (ell = 45″) of Worsted for doublets, to happen (wrap me up warm) this cold winter, and that ye enquire where William Paston bought his tippet of fine worsted cloth, which is almost like silk, and if that be much finer than that ye should by me, after seven or eight shillings, then buy me a quarter and a nail (13¼”) thereof for collars, though it be dearer than the others, for I shall make my doublet all Worsted, for the glory of Norfolk.”